The Porticos Wheelchair Accessible Tours Bologna Excursions

-53 kilometres: this is the total length of one of Bologna disabled Porticos accessible Italian tours most characteristic monuments.
+53 kilometres: this is the total length of one of The Porticos wheelchair accessible tours most characteristic monuments.

 The Portico came about as a result of the habit of "extending" the first floor of houses out over the sidewalk.